 - Western states tend to have the lowest likelihood of residents reporting food insecurity.
 Though Vermont has the lowest share at 4.3%, five Western states (Utah, Montana, Hawaii, Washington and Idaho) were among the bottom 10.

-- Food insecurity and general economic insecurity go hand in hand.
-People with lower incomes are the most likely to report food insecurity issues.
+- Food insecurity and general economic insecurity go hand in hand, as people with lower incomes are the most likely to report food insecurity issues.
 Just under 40% of people who said they used money borrowed from friends and family to make ends meet over the past seven days reported not having enough to eat.

 - Nearly 51% of people who say they have no confidence in making their next rent or mortgage payment say they sometimes or often don’t have enough food to eat.